emotion-js/emotion/packages/jest-emotion/README.md

 }
 ```

-To assist with shallow rendering, there's a custon enzyme snapshot serializer, that includes the `enzyme-to-json`
+To assist with shallow rendering, there's a custom enzyme snapshot serializer, that includes the `enzyme-to-json`
-serializer, which is available by importing `jest-emotion/enzyme`:
+serializer, which is available by importing `jest-emotion/enzyme`.
+If you already have the `enzyme-to-json` serializer
+added to `snapshotSerializers`, it will need to be removed to allow this to work.

 ```js
 // jest.config.js